jacobd6666/porgbot/README.md

 ## Help

-This bot is being developed by jacobd6666#1586 and Cpt_Broon#9223 for private use by our Discord server.
+This bot is being developed by jacobd6666#1586 and Cpt_Broon#9223 for private use by our Discord server, with help from the Master Codebreakers on the server.
+Join the server if you have issues: https://discord.gg/6ggex3mvme.

 Hikari documentation can be found at https://www.hikari-py.dev Lightbulb for hikari doucmentation can be found at https://hikari-lightbulb.readthedocs.io/en/latest/index.html

-blahblah